-Arguing is not automatically bad for relationships.
+Arguing isn’t good for relationships.
 Conflict and disagreement are normal and inevitable, but discussion doesn’t have to devolve into argument.
 If a couple always agrees, you can guarantee that one of them is compromising in an unhealthy way.
-So, don’t fear that argument.
+So, don’t fear that difference of opinion.
 It’s a chance to hear each other and practice healthy conflict resolution.

-But, and you knew there would be a “but,” it’s not productive to have the same old argument over and over.
+Some couples have the same old argument over and over, which is not productive.
 This is a red flag.
 It’s a sign of disconnection and stagnancy.
 Therefore, it is crucial that you both recognize this trend.
 From there, you can take important steps to turns things around.

 Why Do Couples Have the Same Old Argument?

 Relationships are tricky.
 They can trigger all sorts of insecurity — especially during conflict.
 Your ego may kick in to defend itself.
-This is a surefire way to derail an argument.
+This is a surefire way to derail a discussion.
 Instead of talking about fundamental issues, you end up squabbling over seemingly minor topics.
 With the ego on high alert, the atmosphere is usually unpleasant.

 Our childhood shapes us in many ways.
 For example, we learn about attachment from our caretakers — usually our parents.
 If such people were confrontational with us and others, we may internalize this style.
 In adulthood, this can become our default setting.
 Fortunately we can learn to recognize and work around what was modeled for us in our formative years.

 There are instances when core differences make it impossible for you and your partner to truly connect.
 Do not jump to this conclusion until other measures have been exhausted.